nuxeo/doc.nuxeo.com-content/src/corg/coding-and-design-guidelines/java-code-style.md

 **Q**: When should I add `@since` in other places besides new classes and methods?

 **A**: Wherever it helps.
 Marking fields or static constants is sometimes useful, especially XMap descriptor fields, event names, or other well-known public values (configuration parameters, options, etc.).
-And please think of your fellow Studio developers who will need to easily know what is accepted for a given target platform version.
+And please think of your fellow Studio developers who will need to easily know what is acceptable for a given target platform version.

 ## General Java Best Practices

-### No `finalize()` method
+### No `finalize()` Method

-They have a very large impact on GC times.
+They have a huge impact on GC times.

-### Avoid using an array `[]` if a `List` can be used
+### Avoid Using an Array `[]` If a `List` Can Be Used

 Lists have many more methods, and the JIT will optimize things anyway.

-### Use Streams if it makes the code more readable or less error-prone
+### Use Streams If It Makes the Code More Readable or Less Error-Prone

 Intermediate loop variables or tests add complexity.

-### Always use explicit charsets
+### Always Use Explicit Charsets

 Always use an explicit `Charset` in `byte[]` to `String` and `String` to `byte[]` conversions.
 This applies to code like `new String(byte[], Charset)`, `String.getBytes(Charset)`, `IOUtils.toString(InputStream, Charset)`, etc.